noahmr/zed-yolov5/README.md

 - It appears that since [this](https://github.com/ultralytics/yolov5/pull/5699) pull request, the export.py script in the official YOLOv5 repository can now also directly export to a TensorRT engine, so you could try that instead of steps 1 and 2.
 However, this has not been tested.
+- If you are running the application with an SVO, you might need to change the resolution in the code so that it matches the resolution at which the SVO was recorded.
+This is the line

+        initParameters.camera_resolution = sl::RESOLUTION::HD720;
+    in ```detect.cpp```

 </details>